 Veterans are the pride of the nation.
-They have given all their lives to fight for the country across borders.
+They have risked their lives to fight for the country across borders.
 And when they return to veterans’ homes, they would need care as seniors.
 That is where VA home health care benefits come along.

 VA is the short form of Veteran Affairs.
 The US Department of Veteran Affairs offers several care programs for veterans.
 You may be eligible to receive care for the last years of your life through these programs.